igorkry/tnt4j-streams/README.md

 After processing one JMS message TNT4J activity event will contain fields mapped by both `SampleJMSParser` and `AccessLogParserCommon` in the end.

+See [Parser matching data or parsing context](#parser-matching-data-or-parsing-context) for parser reference configuration details.

+#### Relative locators

-**NOTE:** when using stacked parser, `Activity` type locator prefix `^.` can be used to access parent parser (one stacked parser was invoked from) produced activity entity field value.
+ * `^.fieldName` - stacked parser `Activity` type locator prefix `^.` can be used to access parent parser (one stacked parser was invoked from) produced activity entity field value, where field name is defined by locator token `fieldName`.
 E.g.:
 ```xml
 <tnt-data-source
         xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"